GetUp/volunteer-chat-bot/readme.md

 * deploy to staging with `npm run deploy`
 * deploy to production with `npm run deployprod`

+## Notes

+Dynamodb local can be a bit finnicky.
+Any probs, just `sls dynamodb remove; sls dynamodb install`

 ## Page "Thread Setup"

 To provide help text, Get Started button, and persistent menu in the messenger interface, grab a page token and use the following curl commands: